GZCaz99/GZCaz99/data_notes/pd-np notes.md

 ## Pandas notes
-some of the useful pd notes collected in work:
+some of the useful pd methods picked up in work:
 -